Btime/btime-migration/README.md

 _All commands come with a **`--help`** flag, which displays useful information about it's usage options._

+### Pushing versions - SemVer

+All pushes must come with a new tag.
+The tag usage must consider semantic versions.

+`[major version: incompatible changes].[minor version: compatible with major].[patch version: bug fixes]`

+Before pushing each version, type:

+- For patch changes: `npm version patch`
+- For minor changes: `npm version minor`
+- For major changes: `npm version major`

+**The version set must also be set in `package.json` file, at `version` field.**

 ## Testing

 Tests are run using [Mocha](https://mochajs.org) and [Chai](https://www.chaijs.com).
 Coverage is provided by [Istanbul CLI](https://github.com/istanbuljs/nyc).